sfranck72/MSXCompiler_V9990/README.md

 In each Directory, the ROM is already available : `main.rom`
 <br>
 But the use with MSXCompiler is :
-- Chose the 16 or 64 colors directory,
+- Choose the 16 or 64 colors directory,
 - Open `main.msxproj` file in MSXCompiler,
 - Run the compilation to obtain the `main.rom`,
 - use `main.rom` in MSX with V9990 or Emulator :